XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 xero_tenant_id = 'xero_tenant_id_example' # str | Xero identifier for Tenant
 project_create_or_update = { "contactId":"00000000-0000-0000-000-000000000000", "name":"New Kitchen", "deadlineUtc":"2019-12-10T12:59:59Z", "estimateAmount":"99.99" } # ProjectCreateOrUpdate | Create a new project with ProjectCreateOrUpdate object
 try:
-    # create one or more new projects
+    # Create one or more new projects
     api_response = api_instance.create_project(xero_tenant_id, project_create_or_update)
     pprint(api_response)
 except ApiException as e: